i386x/pubdocs/TeX/README.md

    new_hbox._natural_width = 0

    for element in new_hbox.list:
-       if element.type.base in (BOX, RULE, CHAR):
+       if element.type.super in (BOX, RULE, CHAR):
            new_hbox._natural_width += element.width
-       elif element.type.base is SKIP:
+       elif element.type.super is SKIP:
            new_hbox._natural_width += element.base
-       elif element.type.base is KERN:
+       elif element.type is KERN:
            new_hbox._natural_width += element.size
    ```
 1. Adjust expected width: